DrThomasAger/smile/README.md

 Here, the ***(: Smile*** is the **structure** around the instructions.
 This is a key essential point. ***(: Smile*** creates a clear separation between prompt language and response language using **structure** in order to increase the model's **instruction following**.

 It introduces additional grammar and syntax the model recognizes as semantic structure, which allows it to differentiate more meaning based on the emoticon used.
-For example, the meaning of a more rigid bracket `[` is clear in the context of a softer instruction with a smoother bracket `(`, e.g. in the example:
+Essentially, because each emoticon is made of different semantic primitives that mean things to models (like `=` or `:`) our emoticons can mean different things!
+For example:

 ```
 (: Smile: I'm a prompt language!